DevSync-00/devsyncs/packages/cli/README.md

 # Works with any supported schema type (Prisma, TypeORM, Sequelize, Drizzle, Raw SQL)
 # DevSync automatically detects your schema type!
 ```

+### `devsync login`

+Launch the secure OAuth Device Authorization Flow.
+The CLI polls the backend until you approve the request in the browser, then saves encrypted tokens locally.

+### `devsync status`

+Show whether the CLI has an active access token/refresh token pair and when it expires.
+Use this before CI runs to guarantee connectivity.

 ## Configuration